tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how did you like school? what were your favorite subjects?
 - what are your views on work ethic?
 - what was your first job in high school? did you like it? why or why not?
+- what was the worst job you ever had? why?